Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/06-Testing-RESTful-Routes/README.md

 # Route Tests

-**Routes Testing** is in a bit of a Goldilocks position where it is broad and tests a lot of behavior, but they are not too brittle that they will break when we change something minor like the styling.
+**Routes Testing** is in a bit of a Goldilocks position where it is broad and tests a lot of behavior, but they are not too brittle such that they will break when we change something minor like the styling.

 <!-- v -->